1500cloud/gitlab-user-sync/README.md

 4. Enable the service account to read from your Directory.
-Go to [Manage API client access](https://admin.google.com/AdminHome?chromeless=1#OGX:ManageOauthClients) and add an entry with the Client Name being the ID (long number string) of the service acconut, and the API scope `https://www.googleapis.com/auth/admin.directory.user.readonly`.
+Go to [Manage API client access](https://admin.google.com/AdminHome?chromeless=1#OGX:ManageOauthClients) and add an entry with the Client Name being the ID (long number string) of the service account, and the API scope `https://www.googleapis.com/auth/admin.directory.user.readonly`.

 5. Use the G Suite users panel to populate the appropriate users with their GitLab usernames.